 solutions = [// All the solution details here

-You should always be able to build all:All, since targets are added there for iOS only after they compile.
+You should always be able to build all:All, since targets are added there for iOS only when they compile.

-Any *_unittests target that runs on the bots (see below) should run successfully in a local build.
-Nothing else runs yet—see the highlighted note at the top of this page.
+Any target that is built and runs on the bots (see below) should run successfully in a local build.
+As of the time of writing, this is only unit test targets—see the highlighted note at the top of this page.

 Check the bots periodically for updates; more targets (new components) will come on line over time.